-On average, a medium roast cup of coffee of Arabica beans of 8 ounce (240ml) when drip brewed will contain approximately 120 mg of caffeine.
+On average, a medium roast cup of coffee with Arabica beans of 8 ounces (240ml) when drip brewed will contain approximately 120 mg of caffeine.

 What Is Dark Roast Coffee?

 Dark roast coffee beans are of a darker brown and, in the case of Italian roasts and French roasts, are almost black in color, a similar color to dark chocolate.
 The glossy finish of the surface of the beans is due to the dark roasting of the beans drawing out the coffee oils to the beans surface.

 The high roasting temperatures will have roasted out all the flavors from the country of origin and take on a full-bodied, bold, robust, dark smoky chocolaty flavor.